|

 hacker) to circumvent standard application security.
 May be used in

-a complementary sense to describe software system administration
+a complementary sense to describe software system administration tools,

 Backbone -